Irene Moorman Blackstone: Early life

 Irene L. Moorman was born in January 1872 in Virginia.
-Her mother was a former slave, Johanna (née Enders) Moorman, who had been born in Virginia and in her childhood moved to Washington, D. C. Johanna later returned to Virginia, where she gave birth to 18 children before bringing her daughter, Irene and son Wilson to New Jersey.
+Her mother was a former slave, Johanna (née Enders) Moorman, who had been born in Virginia and in her childhood moved to Washington, D. C. Johanna later returned to Virginia, where she gave birth to 18 children before bringing her daughter Irene and son Wilson to New Jersey.

 Career

 Though a gifted singer, Moorman did not pursue music professionally, instead focusing on business development.
 Around 1895, Moorman began a career as a sub-agent in the brokerage business.
 After four years, she began working at the Metropolitan Mercantile and Realty Company, supervising the firm's operations in Brooklyn.
 She served on the board of the National Association of Colored Women's Clubs, and was an active member of the women's auxiliary of the Negro Business League of New York.

 In 1906, she founded the Metropolitan Business Woman's Club of Brooklyn.
-The stated purpose was to secure sufficient funds to erect a building which could be used for organizational meetings of black businesses and associations.
+The stated purpose of the club was to secure funding for the construction of a building which could be used for organizational meetings of black businesses and associations.
 Her efforts were endorsed by several widely-known African-American activists, such as Dr. M. Cravath Simpson and Mary Church Terrell.

 After collecting sufficient funds, a building was secured and three rooms outfitted, as well as a business office.
 In 1909, Moorman incorporated the Moorman-Harper Company, with the purpose of managing the hall.
 The action brought conflict from members of the Metropolitan Club, who alleged she had usurped the project for which they had raised the funds.
 After judgments were brought against her, Moorman began operating as a newsdealer.
 In 1910, she took up the cause of suffrage, answering the call of Alva Belmont to join her Political Equality League.
 She became a regular speaker in regard to women's suffrage, bolstering her image as an active clubwoman and well-known socialist.